Manoj-VL/Security-Analysis-Labs/Wireshark/Capture1-Basic-Traffic/writeup.md

 To  analyze real network traffic  using Wireshark and observe how the OSI layer works operate under DNS Resolution ,HTTP,HHTPS, TCP communications

 ## Setup
-1.Downloaded Wireshark from Wireshark.org
+1. Downloaded Wireshark from Wireshark.org
-2.Used my own machine's traffic to analyze the packets
+2. Used my own machine's traffic to analyze the packets

 ## Steps Used
 ### 1. Generate Traffic